annagabain/Mom-Data/README.md

 EXIT

-- Upon typing the letter V (or v, that is accepted by the programme as well), the user immediately sees the current table demonstrating the year's expenses overview.
+- Upon typing the letter V (or v, which is accepted by the programme as well), the user immediately sees the current table demonstrating the year's expenses overview.
 The data is already saved during the previous inputs.

 <img width="100%" alt="expenses table" src="assets/view.jpg">